cascafico/JOSM-presets/README.md

 In this repository you'll find some of them, suitable to map Rieti Earthquake area [1] and based on Nepal earthquake tagging framework which has been used to map IDP (Internal Displaced People) camps [2] and, as general rule, refugee camps [3].

-In order to use presets, download zip archive (xml preset file plus png icons) and JOSM menu "presets" > "preferences".
+In order to use presets, download and zip xml and png files; JOSM menu "presets" > "preferences", load zip file and restart

 Coordinated mapping can be accomplished through task manager [4]